Did you hear that Questrade’s Portfolio IQ has been relaunched as Questwealth Portfolios?

 For example, the question below asks the account holder whether they want to preserve capital, provide a steady stream of income, have a balance of income and growth, generate substantial asset growth or achieve maximum asset growth.

 After a number of questions, you will be given an asset allocation.
-In the demo account that I opened, it says I would work best achieving a balanced approach, which involves 60% equity and 40% fixed income.
+In the demo account that I opened, it says a balanced approach would work best, which involves 60% equity and 40% fixed income.

 You can see below the 1-year performance, the 3-year performance, and the 5-year performance.
 Inception would be a more accurate performance of the Portfolio IQ balanced portfolio since Portfolio IQ was only available 2 years ago in 2014.